actigraph/CentrePointWebhookDocumentation/README.md

 Events are what you wish to subscribe to in order to receive notifications once they are triggered.
 Events correspond to a certain set of actions that can happen to your Study.
 For example, if you subscribe to the `upload` event you'll receive some details pertaining to any uploads to subjects that are managed under the Study (when the upload started, completes or encounters an error).
 Refer to [Event Types](event_types.md) for more info.

-Available events are:

-1. `raw processing complete` *Event triggered upon processing completion of RAW sub-second data in the CentrePoint Version 3 System.
-This event can be used to denote when RAW data files are available to be retrieved in the CentrePoint (V3) API (via Data Retrieval request).* This will be the first event in the data processing pipeline from an upload-sync.

-2. `data retrieval complete` *Event triggered upon the completion of data retrieval request in the CentrePoint V3 API.
-This event can be used to know when RAW data files are available to be downloaded (from a previous data retrieval request) in the CentrePoint (V3) API.*

-3. `upload` *Relates to events for the processing (or ingestion) of a given upload-sync.
-This event is triggered when CentrePoint processes an upload.
-There's three variations of the event: started (denotes that processing has started), completed (denotes processing has completed), and error (denotes an error occurred during the upload processing)*.
-This is the final event in the data processing pipeline from an upload-sync.

 ## Open Firewall Access